kmorris01/A-B-Test/README.md

 Effect Size Tests

-Let N denote the number of total samples (denominator) and X denote the number of target samples (numerator), and _cnt denote controlled group and _exp the experiment group.
+Please notice that N denotes the number of total samples (denominator) and X denotes the number of target samples (numerator), and _cnt denotes controlled group and _exp the experiment group.

 We first computed pooled probability and pooled standard error as